WRenchJr42/moffet_lang/README.md

 - **Operator precedence parsing**
 - **Basic LLVM IR code generation** using `IRBuilder`

-The design is inspired by LLVM’s *Kaleidoscope* tutorial, with custom modifications and extensions to deepen understanding of compiler pipelines.
+The design is inspired by LLVM’s *Kaleidoscope* tutorial, with custom modifications and extensions.
 ---

 ## Implemented Features